lanl/pyQBTNs/tutorials/README.md

     API endpoint URL [skip]: https://cloud.dwavesys.com/sapi/
     ```

-    - Next, it will prompt for authentication token.
+    - Next, it will prompt for an authentication token.
 Your token can be found in *D-Wave* dashboard under *API Token*:
     ```shell
     Authentication token [skip]:TOKEN
     ```